 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

-CVCP and Mr.Wiggs filed a Petition for Review with the district court on December 7, 2011 arguing, among other things, that Mr. Curry was solely liable in his personal capacity for failing to file the reports on time; that the Commission’s failure to mitigate the penalties was an abuse of discretion; that the regulations limiting the acceptable excuses for failure to file a report are unnecessarily narrow; and that the Commission failed to provide CVCP an in-person hearing.
+CVCP filed a Petition for Review with the district court on December 7, 2011 arguing, among other things, that the Commission’s enforcement action was invalid because it lacked the requisite four affirmative votes for a RTB finding; its former treasurer was solely liable in his personal capacity for failing to file the reports on time; the Commission failed to provide CVCP an in-person hearing; and the Commission’s failure to mitigate the penalties was an abuse of discretion.

 The district court found no evidence that the Federal Election Campaign Act (the “Act”) imposed liability on treasurers in their personal capacity to the exclusion of committees and treasurers in their official capacity.
 The court deferred to the FEC’s decision not to prosecute the former treasurer in his personal capacity, citing the Commission’s considerable prosecutorial discretion and no evidence that the Commission abused its discretion.
 It also referenced requirements in the Act and Commission regulations that political committees and treasurers file periodic reports of receipts and disbursements (see 52 U.S.C. § 30104(a)(1) and (4); 11 CFR 104.5(c)), and noted the Commission’s policy and practice to name as respondents in enforcement matters the political committee and its current treasurer, in his or her official capacity.